Coherent and Multi-modality Image Inpainting via Latent Space Optimization: Related Work

-\paragraph{Multi-modality Image Generation.} To achieve more controllable generation, many methods have trained one or more plug-and-play adapters to incorporate control information beyond text~\cite{controlnet,unicontrolnet,t2i-adapter,ip-adapter,instantid}.
-These adapters encode information from other modalities, such as sketches or reference images, and integrate it with the denoising latent and integrate it into the intermediate and output layers of the original network, thereby guiding the generation process.
-ControlNet~\cite{controlnet} and T2I-Adapter~\cite{t2i-adapter} add spatial controls such as human sketch to the generation process of Stable Diffusion.
-IP-Adapter~\cite{ip-adapter} introduces adapted modules with decoupled cross-attention to embed the content and style of given images into the model, allowing for more nuanced control.
-While these methods can generate high-quality images with good controllability.
-However, for local image generation tasks, they often rely on latent blending~\cite{bld} techniques to combine the latent representations of masked and unmasked regions.
+To achieve more controllable generation, numerous methods have introduced plug-and-play adapters to incorporate control information beyond text~\cite{controlnet,unicontrolnet,t2i-adapter,ip-adapter,instantid}.
+These adapters encode information from other modalities, such as sketches or reference images, and integrate it with the denoising latent into the intermediate and output layers of the original network, thereby guiding the generation process.
+For instance, ControlNet~\cite{controlnet} and T2I-Adapter~\cite{t2i-adapter} enhance generation by adding spatial controls, such as human sketches, to Stable Diffusion.
+Similarly, IP-Adapter~\cite{ip-adapter} uses decoupled cross-attention in its adapted modules to embed both content and style from given images into the model, allowing for more nuanced control.
+While these methods can generate high-quality images with improved controllability, they face challenges when applied to local image generation tasks.
+Often, they rely on latent blending~\cite{bld} techniques to combine the latent representations of masked and unmasked regions.
 However, this blending approach frequently results in a lack of visual coherence between the generated local region and its surrounding areas, limiting their effectiveness for precise and seamless inpainting tasks.